scarlettjm/Fashion_Transparency_in_Focus/README.md

 > **Goal:** Merge rigorous data analysis with visually-driven storytelling to create a project that is both analytically grounded and aesthetically compelling.

 ---

+## Conclusion

+This project set out to explore a central question:
+**As consumer sentiment increasingly favors sustainability, are fashion brands becoming more transparent in response?**

+By analyzing five years of Fashion Transparency Index scores alongside detailed consumer survey data, the project reveals a mixed picture.
+While **overall transparency has improved**, and some brands have made consistent progress, the **rate and depth of change often lag behind consumer expectations**.
+Many of the same barriers that discourage shoppers from acting on their values — lack of visibility, trust, or clarity — persist within the brands themselves.

+The creative visualizations presented here aim to bridge that gap: turning numbers into narratives, rankings into garments, and data into reflection.
+Whether you're an advocate, designer, or data analyst, this project invites you to **look closely at what’s being shown — and what’s still being hidden**.

+> Fashion may be visual — but transparency must be visible, too.

+---